Third trochanter

 In human anatomy, the third trochanter is a bony projection occasionally present on the proximal femur near the superior border of the gluteal tuberosity.
 When present, it is oblong, rounded, or conical in shape and sometimes continuous with the gluteal ridge.
 It generally occurs bilaterally without significant side to side dimorphism.

 A structure of minor importance in humans, the incidence of the third trochanter varies from 17 to 72% between ethnic groups and it is frequently reported as more common in females than in males.
-Structures analogous to the third trochanter are present in other mammals, including some primates.
+Structures analogous to the third trochanter are present in other mammals, including some primates, but also in horses.

 It is called the third trochanter in reference to the greater and lesser trochanters that are always present on the femur.

 Function

 Its function is to provide an attachment for the ascending tendon of the gluteus maximus muscle.
 It may function as (1) a reinforcement mechanism for the proximal femoral diaphysis in response to increased ground reaction force and (2) to increase the attachment surface area for the gluteal musculature and thereby providing greater efficiency of contracture.
 Mechanical load from the gluteus maximus may, on the other hand, affect the morphology of the proximal femur, similar to how quadriceps determines the size and shape of the tibial tuberosity, and thereby the shape of the third trochanter.